MCiret/P7_GrandPyBot_DA-Python/README.rst

 A robot (GrandPy Bot) parses the text input and requests here.com API to obtain and display the place address and a map marked with it.
 It also requests Wikipedia API to obtain an article (if it exists) about the place and display the url and the start of it.

+*NB: this source code is for french User Interface.*

 Feature and scenario
 --------------------
 A user could asks GrandPy Bot a place name in order to obtain the address.